Warship Wednesday, July 29, 2015: The saddest story of World War II– 70 years ago today

 There are several monuments to the Indianapolis and her wreck was located in 2001.

 Her bell, removed from the ship at Mare Island in 1945 to save weight, is preserved at the Heslar Naval Armory in Indianapolis.

 There is also a good bit of maritime art to commemorate her.

-She is remembered by a vibrant USS Indianapolis organization, a number of books, a completed made for TV movie (which was horrible) and a new film with Nick Cage that is currently shooting.
+She is remembered by a vibrant USS Indianapolis organization, many books, a completed made for TV movie (which was horrible), and a new film with Nick Cage that is currently shooting.

 Thirty-two men are still alive from the crew of the USS Indianapolis, including Richard Stephens, 89, who eagerly awaits the Cage film.

 “I think it’s going to be a good movie,” said Stephens, who was 18 when he and the others received the command to abandon ship.

 He visited the set in Mobile, Ala., earlier this month where the film is being shot on location using Mobile Bay and the USS Alabama museum as a backdrop.
 “I told (Cage) I didn’t like fictional movies, and they should be trying to show more respect, they should be using the facts.
 He said it’s going to be pretty true to facts.”